Does the USDA food pyramid provide for a balanced diet or a healing diet?

 to sell to you.
 And it still is a powerful lobby indeed.

 The food pyramid had nothing to do with healthy eating, healthy weight loss or weight maintenance.
 If you ate as many calorie-dense, processed carbohydrates as the government said, you would be eating more carbohydrates than you should for health and weight control.
 You would have a hard time getting the more nutritional fruits and vegetables as well.

 Both obesity and dental caries are associated with the introduction of grains into the diet, many centuries ago.
 I have also learned that corn and wheat, the predominant grains in our diet are significant carriers of mold and fungi, including Candida.
 These molds may create illness in our bodies, especially of the autoimmune type.

 Bread and grains are also associated with addictive behaviors (sorry bread and cereal lovers)!
 Most foods made with grains are ones that you want to eat more and more of.
 Maybe I am showing my age, but remember the Lays Potato chips jingle – 'Nobody can eat just one?'

 This is true of all food made with grains, the more processed and devoid of nutrients, the more addictive.
 Just try eating one chip, one cracker, one cookie… and on and on.
 Carbs are addictive.
 Fact.
-Body builders have long known that to reduce body fact, you have to cut out the carbs.
+Bodybuilders have long known that to reduce body fat, you have to cut out the carbs.

 Over the course of my lifetime, I have tried many diets, as most people have.
 Most of them worked, as long as I ate less.
 (This truly, was the key and IS the key to all diet success: eating less but still maintaining healthy weight loss.)